Title: Avian Biologists – Curtailment of Wind Turbines, housing provided

 · A.S. or B.S. degree in Wildlife, Natural Resources, Ecology, or related field.

-· Ability to identify common avian species of Montana, especially eagles and other raptor species.
-Experienced in the use of field guides and keys for identification.
+· Ability to identify common avian species of Wyoming, especially eagles and other raptor species.

 · Ability to follow all safety protocols and use good judgement while in the field.